hkust-taco/hmloc/oopsla23-artifact-overview.md

 #### Functional

-Examples in the paper work as they are shown, which have desired typing and running results produced by our implementation.
-Important examples can be found in the differential test suite.
+The HMloc type system types a functional programming language with algebraic data types, tuples, functions.
+It also supports let polymorphism.
+This language uses a subset of OCaml syntax.

+This artifact demonstrates the error reporting technique we've implemented in HMloc.
+Type errors for programs show detailed data flow information.
+The artifact includes a test suite and many example programs and their reported errors.

 The `shared/src/test/diff/ocaml` directory contains tests.
 Some notable ones are:
   - `Survey*.mls` are the example programs used in user survey described in the paper
+  - `OcamlPresentation.mls` - demonstrates a variety of errors
+  - `LetPoly.mls` - shows errors in code that uses let polymorphism
+  - `Realistic.mls` - shows examples that might occur in an actual codebase
   - `OcamlExprParser.mls` shows the subset of OCaml syntax supported by the parser
-  - `LetPoly.mls` - shows let polymorphism
-  - `Realistic.mls` - shows examples that might occur in an actual codebase

 You can edit and existing file or create a new file in the same directory to test your own examples.